ajbouh/qa/README.md

 ## What can QA help me do today?

-Nothing yet, because we haven't release any source code or binaries yet. :(
+1. Run your tests faster.
+Run `qa run <type>:<glob>` in your project directory and watch your test results scream by as they run in parallel.
+QA provides a beautiful, easy to understand report.
+No Rakefile necessary!

+2. See which tests are slowing down your testrun.
+QA highlights tests that are dramatically slower than the average test duration.
+Look for the 🐌 at the end of successful testrun!

+3. See which test-specific stderr and stdout, even when tests are run in parallel! generated it.

+4. Generate a flamegraph (or icicle graph) for the entire testrun, using `-save-flamegraph`, `-save-icegraph`.
+See also `-save-palette`.

+5. Run your tests in parallel.
+QA does this for you automatically, for test types `rspec`, `rspec-pendantic`, `minitest`, `minitest-pendantic`, `test-unit`, and `test-unit-pendantic`.
+The `-pendantic` suffix runs each test method in its own worker process.
+(The default is to run each test case in its own worker fork.)

+6. Track threads, GC, require, SQL queries, and other noteworthy operations in a tracing format that can be used with the `chrome://tracing` tool, using `-save-trace` option.

+7. If a test fails, see source code snippets and, in some cases, actual values of local variables (use option `-errors-capture-locals`, experimental and Mac OS X only) for for each entry in the stack trace.

+8. Record test output as TAP-J, using `-save-tapj` option.

+9. Special ActiveRecord integration means QA will automatically partition tests across multiple databases, one per worker.
+If the required test databases do not exist, they will be setup automatically before tests begin.
+NOTE This functionality is highly experimental.

 ## What languages and test frameworks does QA support?

+Ruby's RSpec, MiniTest, test-unit.
+Be sure to use `bundle exec` when you run qa, if you're managing dependencies with Bundler.

-None yet.
-Please open an issue to request one!
+Please open an issue to request other languages and frameworks!

 ## What will QA help me do tomorrow?

-1. Run your tests faster.
-Just run `qa` (in your project directory) and watch your test results scream by as they run in parallel.
-QA auto-detects your framework and provides a beautiful, easy to understand report.
-No Rakefile or other boilerplate necessary.

-2. Analyze and eliminate [test flakiness](#whatis_flaky).
+1. Analyze and eliminate [test flakiness](#whatis_flaky).
 By recording test outcomes across different runs, QA can integrate with existing tools (along with some new ones) to identify and diagnose flaky, slow, and otherwise problematic tests.

-3. A faster and more focused development cycle.
+2. A faster and more focused development cycle.
 QA will prioritize test ordering based on what's failed recently and what files you're changing.

-4. Run your tests *even faster*.
+3. Run your tests *even faster*.
 QA will package your test execution environment, run it on a massive fleet of remote machines and stream the results back to your terminal in real time.

 ## Getting started with QA